-The University's 24-hour emergency telephone number is $+44\,1206\,872125$ .
-Please note this number is for serious emergencies ONLY.
-If necessary, calls will be forwarded to staff's home telephone numbers over the weekend.
+The University's 24-hour emergency telephone number is +44 1206 872125.
+Please note this number is for emergencies only and will be answered by a member of security staff at the information centre.
+If necessary, calls will be forwarded to a manager on call out of hours.

-For academic queries, contact your DSAO - you can find an up to date contact list of Departmental Study Abroad Officers on our website: www.essex.ac.uk/study-abroad/essex-students/people.
+For academic queries, contact your DSAO - you can find an up to date contact list of Departmental Study Abroad Officers on our website.